Domagoj00056/Numerical-Solutions-to-Hyperbolic-PDEs/README.md

 $$

 This project combines **theoretical analysis** (stability and consistency) with **numerical simulations** to investigate accuracy, stability, and computational efficiency.
-The theoretical analysis—including **Von Neumann stability analysis using Fourier modes** and **consistency analysis**—is presented in the full report:
+The theoretical analysis, including **Von Neumann stability analysis using Fourier modes** and **consistency analysis** is presented in the full report:

 📄 **Full Project Report:** [Click here to view the PDF](./Project.pdf)